stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Here, the first argument is given name `deflt`, the second `ma`.
-These names can be reused in a function's implementation, as was done for `deflt`, but this is not mandatory.
-We are free to use different names in the implementation.
-There are several reasons, why we'd choose to name our arguments.
-It can serve as documentation, but it also allows us to pass the arguments to a function in arbitrary order when using the following syntax:
+These names can be reused in a function's implementation, as was done for `deflt`, but this is not mandatory: We are free to use different names in the implementation.
+There are several reasons, why we'd choose to name our
+arguments: It can serve as documentation, but it also allows us to pass the arguments to a function in arbitrary order when using the following syntax: